Ankheg 5e: Stats and Guide for Players & DMs

 The Ankheg in Combat

-If you do want to surprise your players (and have the ankheg benefit from them being surprised), I suggest at least setting a DC for the holes and testing it against the character’s passive Perception scores.
-Since this isn’t the ankheg itself but, rather, something the ankheg made, we can just roll a random d20 to see how glaringly obvious, or not, these holes are.
+If you want to surprise your players (and have the ankheg benefit from them being surprised), I suggest at least setting a DC for the holes and testing it against the character’s passive Perception scores.

 So, the ankheg will probably favor a small character, like a halfling or gnome, if it wants to make a hasty retreat.
 This makes sense because predators know when they’re outnumbered.